QuakeWatch Server Manual

 QuakeWatch Feeder Modules

-The QuakeWatch server receives its messages from feeder modules,
+receives its messages from feeder modules, which are configured via

-which are configured via one or more "<QWFeederMod>" elements in
+one or more "<QWFeederMod>" elements in the server

-dynamic feeder-modules configuration file (see the "feederModulesCfgFile"
+feeder-modules configuration file (see the "feederModulesCfgFile"

-parameter).
-These modules
+These modules are available:

 - The "QWRelayFeeder" receives its